The Spanish Fork City Code which relates to the Airport can be found in Title 7 Chapter 7.12 at:

-Applications for airport development shall be accepted once a concept plan and elevation is submitted to the Airport Manager and the application fee established in the City budget is paid.
-Notice of the application will be published on the airport website within 7 days of acceptance.
+Applications for airport development shall be made through the online Airport Development Application Form.
+Applications must include a concept plan and elevation and application fee as established in the City budget.
+Notice of the application including the proposed site plan and elevation will be published on the airport website within 7 days.
 Competing applications will be accepted for 45 days once posted to the website.
-Proposals will not be accepted after 40 days.

-If multiple applications are received within this time period then an airport application review committee consisting of the Airport Manager, Public Works Director, City Councilman, Community Development Director and Airport Board Chairman shall interview applicants and review updated concept plans and elevations.
-A recommendation to the Airport Board will be due 15 days after the 45 day advertising phase.
+Applications shall be reviewed by the Airport Development Review Committee consisting of the Airport Manager, Assistant City Attorney, Public Works Director, City Councilman, Community Development Director and Airport Board Chairman.
+A recommendation to the Airport Board will be due 30 days after the 45 day advertising phase.

 The Airport Board then recommends approval or disapproval to the City Council.
 A proposed lease agreement is placed on the city council agenda.
 Once a lease agreement is approved and signed by the Mayor then the applicant has 180 days to obtain a building permit for the development.
-Lease payments will begin once a building permit is issued.
+Lease payments will begin once a lease agreement is approved and executed.
 The first year’s lease payment shall be prorated according to the date the building permit is issued.

-Lease may be terminated if there is no progress for more than 12 months.
+Leases may be terminated if there is no progress for more than 12 months.
 Special consideration may be granted by the Public Works Director for issues such as wetland mitigation.
-Projects without a phasing plan must be fully completed in 2 years with a Certificate of Occupancy issued.
+Projects without a phasing plan must be fully completed in 2 years with a Certificate of Occupancy.